hail2u/node-csswring/README.md

 CSSWring
 ========

-Minify CSS file.
+Minify CSS file with Source Maps.
 That's only.

 Written with [PostCSS][1].
 See also [grunt-csswring][2] by [@princed][3].